lilyosah/tech-knowledgebase/Human-Computer-Interaction/HCI Course Project.md

 Domains of irrationationality: Art, music, religion, play, sport

 - Take data from the world and turn it into models, then validate those models in the world

+Music
+Discovering music
+What software they use, if they ask friends, pain points

+Talking to Callie
+- Time blocking